scds/text-analysis-2/learn-more.md

 If you would like to take your learning further, we have provided some additional resources below:

+## Developing your NER expertise

+The current workshop is intended to provide an accessible introduction to the concepts and practices of named entity recognition.
+Once you are comfortable with the basics, William Mattingly's [Introduction to Named Entity Recognition](https://ner.pythonhumanities.com/intro.html) is a great next step in reinforcing and building on what you have learned.
+Mattingly's lesson explores how to train your own model in SpaCy and takes you through an actual use case.

 ## SpaCy

 [SpaCy's documentation](https://spacy.io/usage) is extensive as it is designed for use by application developers.
 A few resources in particular that you may find helpful: